 The policies contained in this interim final rule do not have any substantial direct effect on states, on the relationship between the national government and the states, or on the distribution of power and responsibilities among the various levels of government.
 Nor does this final rule impose substantial direct compliance costs on state and local governments.
 Therefore, consultation with states is not required.

 Regulatory Flexibility Certification

 Pursuant to 5 U.S.C.
 553(a)(2), this interim final rule related to grants is exempt from the rulemaking requirements of the Administrative Procedure Act (5 U.S.C.
 551 et seq.), including the requirement to provide prior notice and an opportunity for public comment.
 Because this interim final rule is not subject to a requirement to provide prior notice and an opportunity for public comment pursuant to 5 U.S.C.
 553, or any other law, the analytical requirements of the Regulatory Flexibility Act (5 U.S.C.
 601 et seq.) are inapplicable.

-This interim final rule contains no Federal mandates (under the regulatory provision of Title II of the Unfunded Mandates Reform Act of 1995) for State, local, and tribal governments or the private sector.
+This interim final rule contains no Federal mandates (under the regulatory provision of Title II of the Unfunded Mandates Reform Act of 1995) for State, Start Printed Page 3206local, and tribal governments or the private sector.
 Therefore, this interim final rule is not subject to the requirements of sections 202 and 205 of the Unfunded Mandates Reform Act of 1995.